apache/arrow/go/parquet/internal/utils/_lib/README.md

-To faciliate some automation, a `script.sed` file is provided in this directory which can be run against the generated assembly from `c2goasm` as `sed -f _lib/script.sed -i bit_packing_neon_arm64.s` which will perform several of these steps on the generated assembly such as convering `b.le`/etc calls with labels to proper `BLE LBB0_....` lines, and converting `adrp`/`ldr` pairs to `VMOVD` and `VMOVQ` instructions.
+To faciliate some automation, a `script.sed` file is provided in this directory which can be run against the generated assembly from `c2goasm` as `sed -f _lib/script.sed -i bit_packing_neon_arm64.s` which will perform several of these steps on the generated assembly such as converting `b.le`/etc calls with labels to proper `BLE LBB0_....` lines, and converting `adrp`/`ldr` pairs to `VMOVD` and `VMOVQ` instructions.